 - Experiencing a decline in cognitive abilities

-If for some reason you feel that you are constantly tired and you are losing a few IQ points, you might be at the verge of a burnout, or worse, you might be experiencing it already.
-Burn out affects your ability to focus and pay attention.
+If for some reason you feel that you are constantly tired and you are losing a few IQ points, you might be on the verge of burnout, or worse, you might be experiencing it already.
+Burnout affects your ability to focus and pay attention.

 How to get out of a Burn Out

 Being burnout does not mean the end of the world for you, there are things you can do to get back up inspired and hustling.
-If you are quite positive that you are experiencing a burn out, here are some of the things you can do to maneuver a way out:
+If you are quite positive that you are experiencing burnout, here are some of the things you can do to maneuver a way out:

 - Do not fear slowing down

 Sometimes the fear of slowing down is what keeps hustlers hustling.
 The idea that things will drastically decline is perhaps why you are brushing your teeth in the shower and making business calls while driving.
 If this is you on a daily basis, stop at once.